Collection Development Policy at UC Clermont

 The reference collection supports the research needs of UC Clermont College students, faculty, and staff.
 It contains such materials as encyclopedias, dictionaries, atlases, directories, bibliographies, statistical compilations, and handbooks.
 Reference works are selected to provide basic bibliographic access to or an overview of other academic disciplines.
 All library users have access to our reference material.
 The reference collection is interfiled with the circulating collection found on the library’s second floor.

 The library accepts donations of current UC Clermont course textbooks for the reserve and circulating collections.

 Donations of a sizable number of books or items of sizable value must go through the UC Foundation.
 To make a monetary gift to the UC Clermont College Library, please contact the UC Foundation.

 In support of the college’s teaching focus, the library purchases textbooks for Clermont College classes each semester.
 The library purchases textbooks that cost more than $100 and core texts for required classes when funding is available.
-The library actively seeks donation of desk copies of current textbooks from faculty members.
+The library actively seeks donation of copies of current textbooks.

 The library purchases single copies of textbooks.
 If a duplicate copy is gifted, the library will incorporate this gift copy into the collection.

 Systematic de-selection of materials, also known as weeding, occurs regularly to ensure relevancy and make space for new materials.
 Librarians will follow established guidelines when choosing materials for de-selection based on age, use, curriculum support, content, mode of access, and condition.